-Interior won’t be for everyone, rear seat space can be a squeeze
+Interior won’t be for everyone, hybrid a little expensive

 What is it?

 The 308 SW, or station wagon, to give it its full name.
 And we’ll start with the looks, because, well, it’s a handsome thing, isn’t it?
 Arguably even more so than the five-door hatch, we reckon, with its swooping roofline – another tick for Peugeot’s re-energised design department.